ouafcode/alx-low_level_programming/0x02-functions_nested_loops/README.md

-the program check for lowercase character the program check for lowercase and uppercase character the program print the sign of number
+the program check for lowercase character the program check for lowercase and uppercase character the program print the sign of number the program print the absolute value of number